Skip Ribbon Commands

 • Difficulty swallowing and speaking

-The toxin can cause paralysis of the trunk, arms, legs, and respiratory system.
-In these food-borne infections, symptoms start soon after the contaminated food is eaten—typically within 12 to 48 hours.
+The toxin can cause paralysis of the muscles of the trunk, arms, legs, and respiratory system.
+In these food-borne infections, symptoms start soon after the contaminated food is eaten—typically within 12 to 48 hours but occasionally as long as 10 days later.

-Infant botulism may range from mild to severe, often beginning with:
+Signs of botulism in infants may range from mild to severe, often beginning with:

 • Constipation